 You’ll find the themes about making friends and dealing with bullies to be both realistic and helpful.
 Little Rhino joins a little league baseball team only to discover that the boy who bullies him is on his same team.
 His wise grandfather and daily lunch at the dinosaur table help Rhino and his shy friend gain new social skills and the confidence to deal with the bully.

 Anna Hibiscus lives in amazing Africa but in this story, she goes by herself to visit her Granny Canada in Canada where it’s snowy and cold.
 Anna gets to wear warm clothes and eat new foods.
 She even gets comfortable with Granny Canada’s dog and makes new friends.
 This is a delightful story of a sweet girl on an exciting new adventure.

 Freddie Ramos Takes Off (Zapato Power) by Jacqueline Jules and Miguel Benitez

 Freddie’s new shoes (zapatos) give him super speediness.
 My teacher friend in Denver Public Schools tells me her students totally love this beginning chapter book series with diversity.

 Dog Days by Karen English, illustrated by Laura Freeman

 It’s tough being the new kid at Carver Elementary.
 Gavin had lots of friends at his old school, but the kids here don’t even know that he’s pretty good at skateboarding, or how awesome he is at soccer.
 And when his classmate Richard comes over and the boys end up in trouble, not only does Gavin risk losing his one new friend, he has to take care of his great aunt Myrtle’s horrible little dog as punishment.

 Calvin Coconut by Graham Salisbury

-This is a series of books about fourth-grader, Calvin, who lives in Hawaii.
+This is a series of easy chapter books about fourth-grader, Calvin, who lives in Hawaii.
 I include it here for the diversity but it’s not my favorite.